-The Props Manager works in close consultation with the Director, Tech Director, Set Designer, Costume Designer, and other cast and crew.
+The Prop Master works in close consultation with the Director, Tech, Set Designer, Costumer/Dresser, and other cast and crew.

 Skills: Effective oral and written communication skills.
 Negotiating skills.
 Knowledge of theatrical building practices in soft goods, paper, wood, metal and of traditional and new materials.
 Mechanical skills in the use of hand and power tools.
 The ability to read and understand floor plans, design sketches, construction plans and the ability to produce working drawings.
 A problem solver, creative thinker, ability to work in a team environment.

 Physical Demands: Lift and carry materials weighing between 50 – 100 pounds.
 Physical activities such as, but not limited to, lifting, bending, standing, climbing, and/or walking.
 Ability to drive (with valid driver’s license).
 Involves getting dirty or dusty and being around paint fumes.

 Inclusivity: sensitivity to and an understanding of the diverse socioeconomic, cultural, disability, and ethnic backgrounds of actors and crew, and to accommodating actors and crew with disabilities.